-If there are reasons why you think the Local Review Body would be unable to undertake an unaccompanied site inspection, please explain here: I would very much appreciate meeting with the Local Review Committee in order to fully explain our position in detail whilst the site itself is still under construction and, hence, from a Health & Safety Perspective, we would request that an accompanied visit takes place.
-8. Statement You must state, in full, why you are seeking a review on your application.
+You must state, in full, why you are seeking a review on your application.
 Your statement must set out all matters you consider require to be taken into account in determining your review.
-Note: you may not have a further apportunity to add to your statement of review at a later date.
+Note: you may not have a further opportunity to add to your statement of review at a later date.
 It is therefore essential that you submit with your notice of review, all necessary information and evidence that you rely on and wish the Local Review Body to consider as part of your review.

 If the Local Review Body issues a notice requesting further information from any other person or body, you will have a period of 14 days in which to comment on any additional matter which has been raised by that person or body.

 State here the reasons for your notice of review and all matters you wish to raise.
 If necessary, this can be continued or provided in full in a separate document.
 You may also submit additional documentation with this form.

 Our Reasons for this appeal are included in the attached supporting document.
-Have you raised any matters which were not before the appointed officer at the time your application was determined?
-Yes No If yes, please explain below a) why your are raising new material b) why it was not raised with the appointed officer before your application was determined and c) why you believe it should now be considered with your review.
+I ave you raised any matters which were not before the appointed officer at the time our application was determined? • lf be yes, please explain below a) why your are raising new material b) why it was not raised with the appointed afore your application was determined and c) why you believe it should now be considered with your review officer v.
 I have stated yes to the above questions as we strongly believe that the well established UPVC related planning precedents existing generally in Archiestown and specifically at Hotel 1881 (previously known as Archiestown Hotel) prior to our purchase of the hotel, aligned with the subsequent unchallenged acceptance of UPVC installations in other buildings in the village after our installation of the new windows, were not fully or fairly considered during the determination process of our application.
 In short, we strongly believe that we have been discriminated against in the assessment of our application when viewed in the context of the established UPVC planning related practices in Archiestown that have been, and continue to be, permitted/accepted by the Moray Council Planning Department.
-Indeed, it was the existence of these precedents in the village that were a major and crucial contributory factor in our decision to purchase the hotel in the first place as our pre-acquisition assessment of the necessary spends on this major renovation project determined that the acquisition was only commercially viable with the inclusion of economically viable replacement windows.
+Indeed, it was the existence of these precedents in the village that were a major and crucial contributory factor in our decision to purchase the hotel in the first place as our pre-acquisition assessment of the necessary spends on this decision to purchase the hotel in the first place as our pre-acquisition assessment of the necessary spends on this major renovation project determined that the acquisition was only commercially viable with the inclusion of economically viable replacement windows.